ald0405/lkmlstyle/README.md

   type: PatternMatchRule
 ```

-Since the YAML rule uses the same code `M100`, this rule definition will override the default definition of `M100`.
+Since the YAML rule uses the same code `M100`, this custom rule definition will override the default definition of `M100`.
+If you were to run lkmlstyle again, it would use the custom rule in its checks.

 You can also define your own rules in YAML using the building blocks that lkmlstyle makes available.
 More detailed documentation on how to do this is coming soon.